six0four/ceng317/2020projects/11.Sigfox/README.md

     3. Voltage range:
 	4. Current draw:
 	5. Protocol:
+	6. Footprint:
+	7. STM32 Pins used:
-	6. Additional components needed: [Buzzer?](https://github.com/themightyteam/bluepill-examples/tree/master/examples/buzzer) If finding an appropriate Seong Ji part is becoming overwhelming, I would consider playing some music via a buzzer instead.
+	8. Additional components needed: [Buzzer?](https://github.com/themightyteam/bluepill-examples/tree/master/examples/buzzer) If finding an appropriate Seong Ji part is becoming overwhelming, I would consider playing some music via a buzzer instead.
 The route to Sigfox for us seems to be a breakout board.
 Let me know your thoughts.
 	    1. OPL: [ShenZhen](https://www.seeedstudio.com/opl.html)
         2. MPN: Piezo
 	    3. Qty: 1